 The King was descending the palace steps, clad in majestic silk robes, accompanied by his eunuchs and the booming of beating drums.
 At the foot of the steps he stopped and turned to the Princess.

 “Today, you shall marry,” he announced.
 “Here is your match.”
-The Prime Minister, hunched and lost in a pile of blue robes, stepped up beside the King and gave her a toothless smile.
+The Prime Minister, hunched and lost in a pile of blue robes, stepped up beside the King and gave her a hairy, toothless smile.

 “We must go,” he said, grabbing her by the hand and leading her around to the horses.
 “Your father’s guards have found us.
 They are on the hill, and will be here in five minutes.”

 The young man shushed her and put her on her horse.
 “No time.
 We ride for the north.
 The others will stay behind to divert the soldiers.
 They’ll rejoin us in the capital.”
 He threw himself onto his black horse and was about to spur them both when the elderly fishermen’s wife ran out of the cottage and thrust a parcel into the Princess’s hands.
-There was no time for goodbyes, just a quick wave at the lady’s genial face, and then they really were off, galloping across the seaside cliff and up into the darkness of the northern hills, the torches from the imperial forces flickering and fading behind them.
+There was no time for goodbyes, just a quick wave, and then they were galloping across the seaside cliff and up into the darkness of the northern hills, the torches from the imperial forces flickering and fading behind them.
 By now a seasoned rider, the Princess held on readily, but she had no idea where they were heading and was glad her horse had the good sense to follow the black steed in front of it.
 The sounds of shouting and swords clashing echoed faintly up from the village and the Princess shivered, afraid to imagine what was happening to the rebels – by now, her comrades – as well as her friends in the village.
 She looked back and saw smoke rising from the valley.

 They rode for two more hours, until their eyes were adjusting to the first light of dawn.
 The young man led them into a deep thicket of trees, dismounted, and helped the Princess down from her horse.